davekilian/terracast/docs/architecture.md

 TerrascaleDB's index supports range types for spatial and temporal data, and automatically performs range breakdown for overlapping ranges at indexing time.
 The columnar index supports efficient lookup of rows which intersect a spatiotemporal bounding box; further refinement for queries involving fine-grained collision detection and spatial joins are implemented at a higher level in the query engine.

-TODO segue with we begin by examining the basic data structures that exist in a TerrascaleDB table and then we talk about basic management operations writing ahead, checkpoint and merge.
-Finally, we discuss query algorithms for scalar-transactional, scalar-analytical and spatiotemporal data.
+This section begins with an overview of the different on-disk structures that store and index data in a single TerrascaleDB table.
+We then discuss algorithms for building and garbage-collecting these structures, and for offloading into object storage.
+Finally, we discuss mainline query paths for scalar data and spatiotemporal bounding boxes for transactional and analytical processing workloads.

 ### The Row Store